-The costs of providing the Organization's non-thrift store programs and supporting services have been summarized on a functional basis in the Consolidated Statement of Functional Expenses.
+The costs of providing the Organization's hospice programs and supporting services have been summarized on a functional basis in the Consolidated Statement of Functional Expenses.
 Certain overhead and indirect costs have been allocated to program services and fundraising based on management's estimate of the actual personnel and facilities utilized in such activities.